dmassant/dotfiles/README.md

 clone this repo, then go into that dir and do `./install`

 If there is an issue, you have to make sure the files don't exist somewhere else.
 If they do, you have to mv (move) them manually.

+Sadly, this does not include access to "git up" over "git pull," which should soon be described [here].

 This is also great: https://gist.github.com/fzrh/a54f2ef82c418bb5d929